 - California is a “pure negligence” state, meaning all parties may be held liable for damages if they contributed to the accident, as dictated by CIV §1714.
 If you are found partially at fault, this might decrease your recoverable damages by the percentage of fault assigned to you in the accident.

-Your lawyer may explain these and other laws that might affect your case.
+Likewise, your lawyer canexplain these and other laws that might affect your case.

 Choose a Lawyer Who Can Accurately Assess Your Case’s Value